yazanabdulhafez/reading-notes/read23.md

 * Anatomy of an entity: we define each Room entity as a class and annotated with @Entity

-* Define a primary key:each room entity must have primary key and we annotate a single column with @PrimaryKey.
+* Define a primary key: each room entity must have primary key and we annotate a single column with @PrimaryKey.

-* Define a composite primary key:we define composite primary key by listing those columns in the primaryKeys property of @Entity:
+* Define a composite primary key: we define composite primary key by listing those columns in the primaryKeys property of @Entity:

 ##### Ignore fields